TheChromatic65/Oblivity/README.md

 # Oblivity
 A terminal-based application that determines the value of a human life.

 The user will enter the appropriate information as prompted by a series of questions.
-The value of the user's life will be measured on the Oblivity Scale.
+The identity of the user will be measured on the Oblivity Scale.

 This application is written in raw Python and built for Windows, but will probably work for most platforms.
 It *should* work on machines running versions of Python 3.2 or higher.
 No special installers, such as pip, or external compilers are needed.